 Yet as with any artistic venture, there is no hard and fast template for creating really engaging experiences.
 When it comes to the classroom, we have some tried and true models based on theory, research, and practice, but the best teachers add their own flavoring to such classroom recipes to transform learning experiences for each and every student.
 Instructional design is no small task, but this is the beauty and challenge for educators daily.

 5 Lesson planning tips for teachers using instructional design

-Likewise, often thinking about an assessment comes at the end of lesson planning, a final step.
+Likewise, often thinking about an assessment comes at the end of the lesson, a final step.
 However, by keeping the end in sight first, kids will be more engaged, and their knowledge becomes more transferable.
 Your systematic approach to and sequence of scaffolded lesson plans will yield better student outcomes.

-Speaking of goal setting and “acceptable evidence,” it is helpful to have a refresher on the types of assessments to continually weave into your lesson planning for daily instruction.
+Speaking of goal setting and “acceptable evidence,” it is helpful to have a refresher on the types of assessments to continually weave into your lessons for daily instruction.
 While there are many ways to break down assessments, four common types are Diagnostic, Formative, Interim, and Summative.

 - What prior knowledge do they have (from school or home)?